Skip to main content

 Schuh Farms, Mount Vernon

 Second-generation farmers Steve and Susan Schuh have been selling U-pick berries for three decades.
 They grow strawberries, raspberries and tayberries (a cross between a raspberry and a blackberry) as well as cherries.
-The 500-acre farm includes a 100-year-old home, barn and henhouse (complete with goats and chickens)!
+The 500-acre farm includes a 100-year-old home, barn and henhouse, complete with goats and chickens.
 Their fresh produce is available at local farmers markets around the Seattle area, and the little retail shop offers tasty treats such as raspberry honey and tayberry jam.
-Tip: Grandma Schuh’s cinnamon rolls are amazing!
+Tip: Grandma Schuh’s cinnamon rolls are amazing.

-Find it: 19501 Tualco Rd., Monroe; 206-390-7929
+Find it: 19501 Tualco Rd. in Monroe

 Bolles Organic Berry Farm, Monroe